Sushi Rice - The 10% Rule

 Tomoka's Note

-This may be useful to keep on hand.
-I have also included simple sushi vinegar measurements based on how much uncooked rice you start with.
-For 2 cups of uncooked rice: - 50 ml rice vinegar (approx. 3 tbsp + 1 tsp) - 1 tbsp + 1 tsp sugar - 5 g salt (just under 1 tsp) For 3 cups of uncooked rice: - 75 ml rice vinegar (5 tbsp) - 2 tbsp sugar - 7.5 g salt (approx. 1 1/3 tsp) A simple approach is to add the sushi vinegar gradually, tasting as you go until it feels balanced.
-This recipe also has a YouTube video on the Shirogohan.com channel, which is especially helpful for seeing the mixing technique clearly.
-You can find the original recipe link below.
+I find it helpful to keep a simple sushi vinegar guide on hand, especially when I am making different amounts of rice.
+For 2 cups of uncooked rice: - 65 ml rice vinegar - 16 to 17 g sugar (about 1 tbsp + 1 tsp) - 6.5 g salt (about 1 tsp) For 3 cups of uncooked rice: - 100 ml rice vinegar - 25 g sugar (about 2 tbsp) - 10 g salt (about 1 2/3 tsp) A simple approach is to add the sushi vinegar gradually, tasting as you go until it feels balanced.
 To be honest, I often use store-bought sushi vinegar instead of making it from scratch.
-It is easy, reliable, and gives very consistent results, and you can usually find premade sushi vinegar at Japanese grocery stores.
+It is easy, reliable and gives very consistent results, and you can usually find it at Japanese grocery stores.
 This is the one I am using at the moment: